SouthGreenPlatform/panache/README.md

 ```

 ## Instructions

+Pañata is a data visualisation and exploration tool, therefore many parts are interactive and can be choosen by users.
+You can find here instructions on how to use and interpret the data on display.

 ### Components of the interface

+Pañata is mainly divided into four parts, each having its own functions : Data selection, Overview, Display Window and Display Options/legends.

+!!!!Add an image here!!!!

+* **Data Selection**

+!!!!Add an image here!!!!

+The upper-left part of the display is dedicated to the selction of the data that should be displayed.
+Here you can find out or set which chromosome is currently displayed in the display window, as well as the threshold used to distinguish *dispensable genome* and *core genome*.
+Features for which the presence proportion is under the threshold will be considered as part of the *dispensable genome* and will be painted in blue.
+The others are considered to be part of the *core genome* and will be painted in orange.
+Chroma is proportionnal to the number of genomes owning a feature : white-ish blocks means few genomes contain this feature.

+* **Overview**

+!!!!Add an image here!!!!

+This piece is displayed in the upper-right part of the screen.
+It is basically a **miniature of the whole display**, with the starting position on the left and the end position on the right.

+The first part is a **histogram** representing the presence/absence matrix : bar heights corresponds to the number of genomes that own the feature at this position.
+Colour corresponds to the linked biological function, if any.

+Then are three lines giving different information about the features along the reference chromosome.
+First one represents the features depending on their **appartenance to *core*** (feature painted in orange) or *dispensable* (feature painted in blue) *genomes*.
+Second one encodes the **origin position** of features on the reference thanks to a pseudo-rainbow colour code.
+This will be useful when filter options are implemented, to keep track of the initial position of a feature.
+Moreover, the **colour code is colour-blind proof !**
+Third and last one reflects the **number of existing similar features** throughout the whole pangenome.
+Features that are not repeated will be coloured in pale grey, while highly repeated features will have an intense purple hue.

+As those tracks are a representation of the whole display, a rectangular grey **handle** shows which part of it is currently visible in the display window.

+Finally a **scale** shows the length in bp of the reference, so that users can see where the display window is located.

+* **Display Window**

+!!!!Add an image here!!!!

+This is the main display of Pañata.
+Every visible elements are parts of a larger display, and the handle in the Overview tells the user which part of it is currently visible.
+Every feature from *myFile.tsv* corresponds to a column of multiple blocks.

+The top part is the graphic representation of a presence/absence matrix, features being represented as columns and genomes as rows.
+If a feature is present in a genome, the block at the crossroads will be filled and coloured depending on the functionnal information.
+If the feature is absent, however, the block will stay empty and will appear as blank.

+Then are three tracks providing information about the feature.
+As for the Overview, the first one represents the features depending on their **appartenance to *core*** (feature painted in orange) or *dispensable* (feature painted in blue) *genomes*.
+The chroma encodes the proportion of genomes containing a given feature.
+Second one encodes the **origin position** of features on the reference thanks to a pseudo-rainbow colour code.
+This will be useful when filter options are implemented, to keep track of the initial position of a feature.
+Moreover, the **colour code is colour-blind proof !**
+Third and last one reflects the **number of existing similar features** throughout the whole pangenome.
+Features that are not repeated will be coloured in pale grey, while highly repeated features will have an intense purple hue.

+The bottom part is a bit trickier, but is still linked to the number of similar features.
+The background keeps the information provided by the third track.
+Grey rectangles are also displayed when a similarity information is available, giving precision on the location/distribution of those similar features.
+Each row corresponds to a chromosome, and both the **width and the opacity of the rectangles encode the repartition of the similar features between those chromosomes**.
+A rectangle that has the same width than the feature block means than the majority of the similar features appear in the corresponding chromosome.
+The width of the other rectangles is then proportional to this and to the number of similar features in other chromosomes.

+* **Display Options**

+!!!!Add an image here!!!!

+It is quite self explanatory as it is the legend, along with the zoom level information.
+The current zoom level is represented by a bar on a gradient of all possible zoom levels.
+The more on the right it is, the bigger the features will be displayed.
+*Do note that there might be performance issues when the number of displayed element is too high (leftmost part of the gradient).*

 ### Changing the displayed chromosome
 ### Using the sliders
 ### Hovering to have information